-While not a requirement of participating as a registered investment adviser, investment manager or sub-manager for clients of Wiley or any programs offered, some registered investment advisers, investment managers and sub-advisors utilized by Wiley may have other advisory clients who custody assets through Wiley with the Custodian, and as a result of such relationship, Wiley receives commissions and other compensation from transactions executed in such accounts.
-See also the discussion in the section herein titled "Item 4- Advisory Programs - Private Manager Program".
+While not a requirement of participating as a registered investment adviser, investment manager or sub-manager for clients of Wiley or any programs offered, some registered investment advisers, investment managers and sub-advisors utilized by Wiley may have other advisory clients who custody assets through Wiley with their Custodian, and as a result of such relationship, Wiley receives commissions and other compensation from transactions executed in such accounts.
+See also the discussion in the section herein titled "Item 4- Advisory Programs - Third Party Investment Management (in some cases Private Manager Program)".

 Clients participating in certain investment advisory programs managed by portfolio managers not associated with Wiley may direct (or the third-party portfolio managers may direct) that some or all account transactions be effected through specific brokers or dealers other than Wiley.
 In such case, the third-party portfolio manager or the client is responsible for negotiating the terms and conditions (including, but not limited to, commission rates) relating to all services to be provided by such brokers.
 Wiley assumes no responsibility for obtaining the best prices or any particular commission rates for transactions with or through any such broker for such Client's account.
-A Client must recognize that it may not obtain rates as low as it might otherwise obtain if Wiley had discretion to select brokers or dealers other than those chosen by the Client.
+A Client must recognize that it may not obtain rates as low as it might otherwise obtain if Client designates a third-party broker other than Wiley.